|Organisation:||Northern Ireland Civil Rights Association|

 Please note: The Irish Left Archive is provided as a non-commercial historical resource, open to all, and has reproduced this document as an accessible digital reference.
 Copyright remains with its original authors.
 If used on other sites, we would appreciate a link back and reference to The Irish Left Archive, in addition to the original creators.
 For re-publication, commercial, or other uses, please contact the original owners.
 If documents provided to The Irish Left Archive have been created for or added to other online archives, please inform us so sources can be credited.

-Unsurprisingly it argues that:
+The Foreword argues that:

 Since 1968, the subject of the necessity for a Bill of Rights for Northern Ireland, has been raised fairly regularly, particularly by NICRA.
 On two occasions a Bill has even been introduced at Westminster, as Private Members measures.
 This measure has from the beginning been supported by the British TUC and the Northern Committee of the ICTU.

 And it notes that at the time of publication there had been ‘many more political parties, politicians and other organisations stating that NI must have a Bill of Rights’.
 It outlines four areas that must be addressed: